 The medical term for the condition known as tongue tie is “ankyloglossia”.
 The tongue is made up of a very complex group of muscles that are important for all oral functions.
 When the small fold of tissue that extends from the floor of your mouth to the bottom of your tongue is too thick or too short, this abnormality can cause many issues, affecting many daily activities.
 Not all tongue ties cause functional problems, and procedures to correct the condition are only necessary if issues with oral function are present.
-If you suspect a tongue tie, it is important to see a well versed expert like Dr. Jesse, or a lactation consultant.
+If you suspect a tongue tie, it is important to see a well versed expert like one of our doctors or a lactation consultant.

 To breastfeed successfully, the baby needs to open wide and latch onto both the breast tissue and nipple.
 Babies with tongue ties aren’t able to open their mouths wide enough to latch onto the breast properly, commonly resulting in a shallow latch and nursing issues.
 Some symptoms you may notice while nursing include: